zitadel/zitadel/CONTRIBUTING.md

 The ZITADEL Team works with an agile product management methodology.
 You can find all the issues prioritized and ordered in the [product board](https://github.com/orgs/zitadel/projects/2/views/1).

-Every two weeks the team goes through all the new issues and decided about the priority, effort and if it is ready to start or in the backlog.
+Every two weeks the team goes through new issues and decides on the priority, effort and if the issue is ready to start or goes in the backlog.
 If it is something critical or urgent we will have a look at it earlier.
 To show the community the needed information, each issue gets attributes and labels.